When Does Maui’s Whale Watching Season Begin?

 And whales aren’t the only aquatic creatures you may find if you decide to whale watch during the shoulder season—fall and spring—during this time you will have an excellent chance of catching sight of dolphins and sea turtles.

-What’s the Best Way to Whale Watch?
+The Best Way to Whale Watch on Maui

 The answer to this question will boil down to personal preference.
-Some will enjoy looking for whales from land or a canoe, however, if you want to maximize your chances of seeing a whale in open waters, we highly recommend taking a whale watching trip with an experienced provider who is committed to protecting our ocean’s environment, just as we are here at Dive Maui.
+Some will enjoy looking for whales from land or a canoe, however, if you want to maximize your chances of seeing a whale in open waters, we highly recommend taking a whale watching trip on Maui with an experienced provider who is committed to protecting our ocean’s environment, just as we are here at Dive Maui.

 Our whale watching tours are an intimate, full-service experience that lasts approximately 2 hours, with multiple tours offered each day.
 The chance to see one of the thousands of Humpbacks that migrate to Maui each year up close and personal is sure to be a highlight of any vacation.
 And we are so confident that we will be able to deliver a superior whale watching experience that we guarantee you will see a whale on your trip.